 Pot up plants individually once they have rooted and grow them on until they are big enough to plant out.

 Flower beds and borders, patios, containers, city and courtyard gardens, cottage, informal gardens and bedding displays.

 Keep the soil or compost moist, especially when plants are flowering.
 Regular liquid feeds will help prolong the flowering period.

-Deadheading plants, removing the developing seedpod, may prolong flowering of bedding wallflowers.
+Deadheading plants and removing the developing seedpod may prolong flowering of bedding wallflowers.

 Wallflowers may be susceptible to Clubroot disease.

 |Time to ultimate height||1-5 years|